-Students make their decisions about majoring at a variety of times, typically in the sophomore year and no later than the college-wide deadline.
-As of spring 2022, the department will assign a faculty advisor who will guide you through the remainder of your time at Barnard and assist you as you choose your advanced coursework in our department.
-When you submit your Major Declaration form using the Slate platform, you will see that you are not required to identify your own advisor, but you may suggest one (see below for more details).
-Keep in mind that faculty members may not be accepting new advisees if, for example, they are taking a sabbatical leave the following semester or already handling the maximum number of advisees.
-The Associate Chair approves the declaration and assigns the advisor using the Slate platform.
+In the Barnard Department of Biological Sciences, students select their advisors rather than having them assigned.
+Students should contact prospective advisors directly.
+After a faculty member has agreed to be your advisor, a student's choice must be approved and their Major Declaration form signed by the Associate Chair using Slate.
 Any biology faculty member can serve as an advisor in the GB, C&M, P&O, and E&E tracks.
 In computational biology, Professors Brian Morton, JJ Miranda, and Allison Lopatkin can serve as advisors.
 Switching advisors as a student develops new relationships with faculty in the department can easily be done by submitting a Change in Major Advisor form in Slate.